 From Kingoonya we headed east to the Stuart Highway and then a couple of hours north to Coober Pedy.
 We were happy enough to be driving on smooth dust-free bitumen until a road train blew past and threw up a rock which cracked our windscreen.
 We knew it had to happen at some point!

 Neither of us really knew what to expect from Coober Pedy.
 As it turned out, it is one of the most weird and wonderful places we’ve visited.
-The town shimmers with the vibrancy of its weird and wonderful characters and of course the opals which have made it famous.
+The town shimmers with weird and wonderful characters and, of course, the opals which have made it famous.

 The sun beats down, a spaceship lies abandoned in the main street, caravans clog the road and dust swirls all around.
 On one occasion we watched open-mouthed as a whirly wind lifted a sheet of corrugated iron from the roof of a building and crashed it into the street, missing a parked car by an inch.
 No one batted an eyelid, so we guess it must happen regularly.

 We also really enjoyed heading out of the main drag and driving around the residential area.
-It’s hard to imagine that the little houses (and their inhabitants) can withstand the unrelenting sun and dust day in, day out, year after year.
-Given the caves remain a comfy 23 degrees no matter the outside temperature we can see why many prefer to live underground.
+It’s hard to imagine how these little houses (and their inhabitants) can withstand the unrelenting sun and dust day in, day out, year after year.
+Given the caves remain a comfy 23 degrees no matter the outside temperature, we can see why many prefer to live underground.

 More than any other place we’ve visited, the harsh climate really made us reflect on the traditional owners of the area and to contemplate the connection and kinship the Aboriginal people must have had with the land to allow them to flourish here.
 Take away the cushiony comfort of our troopy and we know we’d struggle to last a day.